 ABA Required Disclosures

 Notre Dame Law School has been a member of the Association of American Law Schools since 1924 and ABA approved since 1925.
 It was most recently accredited in October 2010 by the ABA Council of the Section of Legal Education and Admission to the Bar; 321 North Clark Street, Chicago, IL 60654-7598; telephone (312) 988-6739.

-The links below are intended to make it easy to review the Consumer Information that NDLS posts throughout its Website in compliance with the disclosures required by ABA Standard 509 and the Rules of Procedure for Approval of Law Schools.
+The links below are intended to make it easy to review the Consumer Information that NDLS posts throughout its website in compliance with the disclosures required by ABA Standard 509 and the Rules of Procedure for Approval of Law Schools.